shitcodebykaushik/data_structure/src/DSA.md

 # Basic terminology
  Operator is symbol which is use to mainpulate the data in the code.
  Operand is the data which is easily manipulated with the help of opearator .
- 1 stand for the true .
+  -1 stand for the true .
- 0 stand for the false.
+ - 0 stand for the false.
+ - one nit is 4 bytes
   In programming when you use the term `inclusive` it simply means you are considiring the start and end point of the range .
  Statically generated means that code or data  which is generated at the compile time rather then runtime.
 `Problem` It is a question to which we seek an answer.
 Algorithm is the step by procedure which can solve any instances of a problem.